 This light and refreshing condiment is very versatile.
 It’s great for adding flavor or providing a cooling element to a spicy dish.

-For an Indian-inspired meal, I love to serve it with my quick and easy chicken masala and cumin-roasted carrots.
+For an Indian-inspired meal, I love to serve it with my quick and easy chicken masala.
 It’s a perfect meal for a busy weeknight that is simple to make but packs in big taste!

 For a lighter variation, serve it alongside these salmon meatballs with quinoa for lunch.
 The cilantro and mint will complement the salmon beautifully.